ENGO150/WHY2/README.md

 - Encryption:
     ```js
-    const { encrypt, decrypt } = require("why2-encryption-system.js");
+    const { encrypt } = require("why2-encryption-system.js");
     //FIRST VARIANT
-    var yourText = encryptText("Put here text, you want encrypt...", "tzXlZGxkhfYOvRthqokDrmGFyDMylgmeIlrJTpVAwuqrLjABXM"); //The second thing is Your **key**.
+    var yourText = await encrypt("Put here text, you want encrypt...", "tzXlZGxkhfYOvRthqokDrmGFyDMylgmeIlrJTpVAwuqrLjABXM"); //The second thing is Your **key**.
 (The key must be atleast 50 characters long!)

     //SECOND VARIANT
-    var yourText = encryptText("Put here text, you want encrypt..."); //See?
+    var yourText = await encrypt("Put here text, you want encrypt..."); //See?
 You don't have to use Your key.
 Program will automatically generate one for you.
     ```
 **WARNING!** The key from encryption will be printed out along the text value as an object \
+**The method needs to be awaited, due to `crypto` randomizer.**
 _Note: exit codes \
 `-2` - invalid key \
 `0` - operation completed successfully \